Exact dimer phase with anisotropic interaction for one dimensional magnets: Exact dimer phase

-Eq. \ref{eq-b1} can lead to an interesting conclusion, that is, at most one parameter is allowed to be negative for the {\it exact} dimerized phase, which can be reached as following.
-Let $y$ and $z$ to be negative values, then $x > |y| + |z|$.
+As discussed in the section of the introduction, the ferromagnetic interaction with $J > 0$ is essential for the exact dimer states; otherwise, the triplet state is more energetically favorable (see Eq. \ref{eq-Ps}).
+Here, Eq. \ref{eq-b1} can lead to an interesting conclusion beyond this criterion that the exact dimer states can be found in the anisotropic model with some kind of antiferromagnetic interaction.
+For the three parameters in Eq. \ref{eq-H}, we find that this exact dimer phase can be realized when only one of the anisotropic parameters is negative valued.
+It can be proven as follows.
+Let $y$ and $z$ be negative values, then $x > |y| + |z| > 0$.
 However, the second condition in Eq. \ref{eq-b1} means ${1\over x} > {1 \over |y|} + {1\over |z|}$.
-The multiply of these two inequalities yields obvious contradiction, $x \cdot (1/x) > (|y| + |z|) (1/|y| + 1/|z|)$.
-Nevertheless, in the presence of two negative parameters, we may compute $-H$, which may support dimerized state in its GSs.
-In this case the highest levels can be dimerized with two negative parameters.
+The multiply of these two inequalities yields an obvious contradiction.
+For the case with two negative parameters, one may compute $-H$, which may support exact dimer states in its GSs.
+In this way, the highest levels of $H$ can be exactly dimerized when Eq. \ref{eq-b1} is satisfied.

+Then, how to understand the phase boundary in Eq. \ref{eq-b1}?
+Whether this boundary contains some nontrivial region that can not be explained by the known results in the previous literature?
+To this end, we first need to prove another model for the exact dimer phase.
+For $z = 0$ and $x > 0$, $y>0$, let us define